One DnD 2025 Class and Subclass Tier List Breakdown

 5th Level Spells (Level 9) – D+ Tier – Once again, pretty rough spells.
 It’s sad that the only great spell on this spell list is Lightning Bolt from 4 levels ago.

-Oceanic Gift (Level 14) – B+ Tier – Doubling up on your main ability, even if you have to pay the cost twice, is a pretty strong ability.
-The downside is that you will be really limited in how many fights you can use this.
-Alternatively, you may be able to really change your team dynamic if you want to stay back and put this on an ally who can make better use of it than you can.
+Oceanic Gift (Level 14) – B Tier – Doubling up on your main ability, even if you have to pay the cost twice, is a pretty good ability.
+The downside is that you will be really limited in how many fights you can use this in as you only have so many Wild Shape charges, but this is still good.
+Alternatively, you may be able to really change your team dynamic if you want to stay back and put this on an ally who can make better use of it than you can which can potentially make for a more sound team strategy while also preserving your Wild Shape charges.

 Shepherd

-Guardian Spirit (Level 10) – C+ Tier – As long as you can keep your summon inside the totem area, then they do get a decent stream of healing, even if it’s just a little bit at a time.
-Not too bad, but nothing incredible here.
+Guardian Spirit (Level 10) – C- Tier – As long as you can keep your summon inside the totem area, then they do get a decent stream of healing, even if it’s just a little bit at a time.
+Not too bad, but nothing exciting here either.

 Spores

-Halo of Spores (Level 3) – D- Tier – I have been saying that free damage is free damage and Druids really don’t use their reaction, but this is pitiful damage.
+Halo of Spores (Level 3) – D- Tier – I have been saying that free damage is free damage and Druids really don’t use their reaction most of the time, but this is pitiful damage.

-Cantrips and 1st Level Spells (Level 3) – C Tier – The cantrip sucks, but Blindness/Deafness is a decent CC option that you’ll likely use.
+Cantrips, 1st Level Spells, and 2nd Level Spells (Level 3) – C- Tier – Chill Touch is mediocre and Gentle Repose sucks, but Blindness/Deafness is a decent CC option that you’ll likely use.

 Fungal Infestation (Level 6) – D Tier – This is a super weird ability, but a free minion is a free minion.
 This definitely does not scale the best as the Zombie stat block never changes, but you don’t have to use it for combat necessarily!

-4th Level Spells (Level 7) – D- Tier – Not completely useless spells, but man are they flirting with it.
+4th Level Spells (Level 7) – D- Tier – Not completely useless spells, but they are definitely not spells I’m looking to use my 4th level slots on.

 5th Level Spells (Level 9) – D+ Tier – I’m not really a fan of either spell, but it’s not like they’re unusable.